 Let’s start with the ladies.
 Here, Barbara is talked into having trauma counseling with Leslie.
 The two ladies chat it up and Barbara finally reveals (somewhat) why she is the way she is.
 Evidently, her parents broke her down until she was nothing left emotionally and then she made the choice to live in darkness.
-Doing so has clouded her internal vision as she sees good men as “scary” and seems unable to understand that there are actually good people in the world.
-In her mind, all people are bad or frightening because her perceptions have become so muddied that she can see no good in the world.
+Doing so has clouded her internal vision as she sees good men as “scary” and seems unable to understand that there are genuinely good people in the world.
+In her mind, all people are bad or frightening because her perceptions have become so muddied that she can see no good anywhere.

+But Barbara isn’t the only one having fits here.
 Ed Nygma also goes mental after he fears that Kristen suspects he did away with her abusive beau.
 This scene seemed to set the stage for what Nygma’s character might become in season two.
-Gone are the days of him lurking in the halls of the GCPD, devising riddles and being marginalized.
+Gone are the days of him lurking in the halls of the GCPD.
 Now he has emerged as a man with serious internal issues that threaten to tear him apart.
 Ed’s exchange with himself reminded me of Gollum’s/Smeagol’s breakdown in The Lord of the Rings.
-Just as Gollum wars with his good side (Smeagol), so Ed’s moral side tries to contend with his base nature, the side of him willing to go to extremes.
+Just as Gollum wars with his good side, Smeagol, so Ed’s moral side tries to contend with his base nature, the side of him willing to go to extremes.
 This is demonstrated visually as Ed goes back and forth (much like Gollum did), alternating between arguing with his sane side and his deep-seated fears, insecurities, and moral indiscretions.
-It really was cool to watch.
-(Now if only Ed would have uttered, “My precious!” that would have killed it!)
+It was cool to watch.
+(Now if only Ed would have uttered, “My precious!”
+That would have killed it!)

-The chief plot here, though, is the culmination of the war (instigated by Penguin) between Falcone and Maroni.
+The chief plot here, though, is the culmination of the war instigated by Penguin between Falcone and Maroni.
 The fact Gotham is even in this state of open combat is thanks to its pent up darkness so, when allowed to release, it explodes into violent chaos, much like how Barbara and Ed burst when their darker natures seep through.
 Likewise, this is a great visual display of going out with the “old man” and in with the “new man” as the two old-hat mobsters are checkmated, making way for Oswald Cobblepot to ascend the throne as Gotham’s new criminal king.

-Evidently, Maroni was the character teased as the DC villain who was to be killed off.
+Evidently, Maroni was the character teased as the villain who was to be killed off.
 (In the comics, I believe Maroni is put on trial and is the one responsible for turning Harvey Dent into Two Face by throwing acid on him).
 To be fair, Maroni’s death wasn’t a huge shocker but I was still surprised.
-I was equally surprised that Falcone rode off into the sunset, so to speak, especially after Oswald brashly confessed that he had been plotting Falcone’s demise from the start.
-Perhaps Falcone saw this as a losing battle and he would rather leave the city with his pride and life intact than try to fight a new rival.
+I was equally surprised that Falcone rode off into the sunset, especially after Oswald brashly confessed that he had been plotting Falcone’s demise from the start.
+Perhaps Falcone saw this as a losing battle and would rather leave the city with his pride and life intact than try to fight a new rival.
 In a way, Falcone gets what deserves as it was he who so callously said that Penguin was an “odd little man” who could never become a boss.
 However, to his credit, Falcone admits the error of his ways and tells Jim that, “Gotham needs a law man, not a criminal like me.”
-Thus like Barbara, Falcone doesn’t believe people can truly be good as he gives Jim a knife that Jim’s father had passed down to Falcone.
+Thus like Barbara, Falcone doesn’t believe people can truly be good as he gives Jim a knife that Jim’s father had passed down to him.
 In Falcone’s mind, no place is safe as he says that Jim’s father was a good man but even he carried a knife.

 But what keeps some of the characters on track – and others in check – is that despite the darkness, there is light through the good deeds the characters do or when they do good they don’t intend.
-Likewise, the fact the good guys and gals haven’t packed up and gotten out of Dodge (I mean Gotham) is that they have hope that the city can be redeemed or at least its darker forces can be kept under control.
+Likewise, the fact the good guys and gals haven’t packed up and gotten out of Dodge (or make that Gotham) is that they have hope that the city can be redeemed or at least its darker forces can be kept under control.
 In one scene, Loeb asserts to Jim that, “Hope is for losers.”
 But Loeb is mistaken.
 It is hope that keeps people moving on and continuing to do good.
 In fact, the virtues of faith, hope, love, and even grace are at work behind the scenes in Gotham, which keeps the city afloat: it’s not a lost cause and it’s worth saving and fighting for.

 Overall, the season one finale hit every high mark I was hoping for.
-This was right on par with a “24” finale with its grandiose dramatic scope; unexpected surprises; adrenaline-infused pacing; and overall wrap-up that’s satisfying but leaves you wanting more, not out of a sense of lack but out of sense of what happens now?!?
+This was right on par with a “24” finale with its grandiose dramatic scope, unexpected surprises, adrenaline-infused pacing, and overall wrap-up that’s satisfying but leaves you wanting more, not out of a sense of lack but out of sense of what happens now?!?

 But, alas, we must wait.